akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 A rule allows you to automatically enrich some of your product information.
 It relies on automatic actions based on conditions.
 A rule is composed by one or several conditions, that allow you to filter products/product models, and then one or several actions to update these products/product models.
 For more details, please refer to [the dedicated article](get-started-with-the-rules-engine.html).

-# Create a rule

 To create a rule, two choices.
 Either you create it via the UI, or via a YML import job.

-## Create a rule in the PIM UI
+# Create a rule in the PIM UI

 To create a rule via the UI, go to `Settings/Rules` and click on `Create`.
 A creation popin appears.
 Choose a **code** and a **label** to name your rule, then validate.
 You rule is created!
 You can now define you product selection and the action(s) you want to apply to your selection.
 Let's go!

 Once your rule is created, the rule edit screen appears.
 In this screen, you can see two tabs: the `rule builder` and `properties`.

-### The Properties tab
-In this tab, you can define the **priority** of your rule, but also its label translations.
+In the `Properties` tab, you can define the **priority** of your rule, but also its label translations.
 This fields can be updated afterward.
 Only the code is immutable.

-### The Rule builder tab
+## The Rule builder tab

 This screen is the more important screen in the rules menu as this is where you can manage your conditions and actions.

 :::warning